Ancient roots: fertility festivals and pagan beginnings

 Whether through medicine, myth, or magic, herbs have always been entwined with how we love and care for one another.

-Herbs for the Heart – More Than Romance
+Herbs for the heart

 Beyond romance, herbs have long been used to support the heart in every sense, emotionally, physically, and spiritually.
 Here are a few that stand out: